 Renal cell dysfunction and decreased levels of vasopressin (ADH) lead to production of a large volume of dilute urine (cold diuresis).
 Diuresis plus fluid leakage into the interstitial tissues causes hypovolemia.
 Vasoconstriction, which occurs with hypothermia, may mask hypovolemia, which then manifests as sudden shock or cardiac arrest during rewarming (rewarming collapse) when peripheral vasculature dilates.

 Immersion in cold water can trigger the diving reflex, which involves reflex vasoconstriction in visceral muscles; blood is shunted to essential organs (eg, heart, brain).
 The reflex is most pronounced in small children and may help protect them.
 Also, hypothermia due to total immersion in near-freezing water may protect the brain from hypoxia by decreasing metabolic demands.
 The decreased demand probably accounts for the occasional survival after prolonged cardiac arrest due to extreme hypothermia.

 Intense shivering occurs initially, but it ceases below about 31° C, allowing body temperature to drop more precipitously.
-CNS dysfunction progresses as body temperature decreases; people do not sense the cold.
+Central nervous system dysfunction progresses as body temperature decreases; people do not sense the cold.
 Lethargy and clumsiness are followed by confusion, irritability, sometimes hallucinations, and eventually coma.
 Pupils may become unreactive.
 Respirations and heartbeat slow and ultimately cease.
 Initially, sinus bradycardia is followed by slow atrial fibrillation; the terminal rhythm is ventricular fibrillation or asystole.